gordonguthrie/pometo/docs/technical_reference/functions_iota_the_index_function.md

 ```

-It is degenerated because it keeps its dimensionality (but the presence of a single `0` causes it to collapse:
+It is degenerate because it keeps its dimensionality (but the presence of a single `0` causes it to collapse:

 ```pometo
 A ← ⍳ 1 1 1 0